-Upon arrival, the University of Basilicata provides students with a general (and not medical) insurance coverage only in the case of hospitalization due to accidents occurred during academic activities.
+Upon arrival, the University of Basilicata provides students with general (and not medical) insurance coverage only in the case of hospitalization due to accidents that occurred during academic activities.
 It also provides coverage for injuries suffered by the students, for which the University is responsible.
 The insurance also covers damages that students may cause to other people, things or animals at the University of Basilicata.

 For more info about UNIBAS insurances, please consult the insurance policy section.
 Please note that this coverage could be not enough for your stay.
 For more information about the different kinds of health insurance, check the information provided according to your profile.